 There could be significant issues if overdue HOA dues are ignored at closing:

-• Liens: The HOA can place a lien on the property, complicating the transaction and possibly causing delays.
+- Liens: The HOA may lien the property, which may hinder the transaction and may cause further delays.

 Taking care of any outstanding HOA fees during the closing process is essential to avoid these issues and ensure a smooth property transfer.
 Cash home buyers in Anoka and nearby Minnesota cities are ready to assist you.